peipein/SI507-HW6/README.md

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

-JS uses curly brackets to enclose the statements and specify the scope of a condition, whereas Python uses colon and indentation to do so.
-JS uses brackets to enclose conditional statement followed by if/else, whereas conditional statements are directly followed by the if/else in Python.
+JS uses curly brackets to enclose the statements and specify the scope of the condition, whereas Python uses colon and indentation to do so.
+JS uses brackets to enclose conditional statements followed by if/else, whereas conditional statements are directly followed by the if/else in Python.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**